Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 \begin{theorem}[Probability of resource constraint violation] Let $N(k)$ be the number of devices with $k$ neighbors, and for each device $i$ with $k$ neighbors, let $p_k(n)$ be the probability that any one of its neighbors $j$ has $n$ neighbors.
 Also let $\tilde{C}$ denote the distribution of resource capacities, assumed to be i.i.d. across devices, and let $D_i(t) = D$ be constant.
 Then if devices offload as in Theorem~\ref{thm:unconstrained}, the expected number of devices whose capacity constraints are violated is

-with $P_o(k)$ defined as the probability a device with $k$ neighbors offloads its data. \end{theorem} \begin{IEEEproof} This follows from Theorem \ref{thm:unconstrained}, and from obtaining an expression for the expected amount of data that will be processed at a node with $k$ neighbors when offloading is enabled. \end{IEEEproof}
+with $P_o(k)$ defined as the probability a device with $k$ neighbors offloads its data based on the conditions in Theorem 3. \end{theorem} \begin{IEEEproof} This follows from Theorem \ref{thm:unconstrained}, and from obtaining an expression for the expected amount of processed data at a node with $k$ neighbors when offloading is enabled. \end{IEEEproof}

+Theorem~\ref{thm:complexity} makes two assumptions: $D_i(t) = D$ and resource capacities being i.i.d. across devices.
+The former assumption models a constant rate of data generation (e.g., from regular monitoring of user activity).
+If $D$ is stochastic (e.g., from event-driven sensor readings with random event sequences), we may generalize \eqref{eq:violation} by taking an additional expectation over $D$.
+The latter assumption is reasonable if we have no information about specific devices in the network, but know a range of possible hardware specifications that determine the compute capacities.
+This is likely to occur when there are a large number of devices; as we explain below, such a scenario is precisely where Theorem~\ref{thm:complexity} is most useful.

 Theorem \ref{thm:complexity} allows us to quantify the complexity of solving the data movement optimization problem when resource constraints are in effect.
 We observe that it depends on not just the resource constraints, but also on the distribution of computing costs (through $P_o(k)$), since these costs influence the probability devices will want to offload in the first place.
+Additionally, Theorem 6 provides a guide for the most efficient way to solve optimization \eqref{eq:dataOpt}--\eqref{eq:cap}.
+If the expected number of resource violations is low, then following the procedure in Theorem 3 will produce a near-optimal solution that violates only a few resource constraints.
+We can then ensure these constraints are satisfied with minimal adjustments to the solution, e.g., optimizing over only the $s_{ij}(t)$ and $r_i(t)$ variables for the affected nodes and their neighbors while fixing all other optimization variables, or even increasing the $r_i(t)$ until the capacity constraints are satisfied.
+While this solution will not be optimal, \eqref{eq:soln-linear} can be implemented distributedly, if each device $j$ sends each of its neighbors $i$ (i) its processing cost $c_j(t)$ and (ii) estimates of $c_{ij}(t)$, e.g., channel conditions at the receiver.
+Thus, it is significantly more efficient than solving \eqref{eq:dataOpt}--\eqref{eq:cap} via a generic linear solver.
+On the other hand, if \eqref{eq:violation} is large, then we should solve \eqref{eq:dataOpt}--\eqref{eq:cap} using a generic optimizer.